 - Image optimization (use CSS animation, or SVG if possible).

 - Lazy loading parts of your application outside the viewport.
-If you do, have a backup plan for SEO (e.g render full page for bot traffic)
+If you do, have a backup plan for SEO (e.g., render full page for bot traffic); for example, by using the

 EOT and TTF formats are not compressed by default.
 Apply compression such as GZIP or Brotli for these file types.
 Use WOFF and WOFF2.
 These formats have compression built in.